Kizaki

 • related data loaded through includes

-If your product has a clear concept of “my data”, ownership should usually be your first policy tool.
-It is simple, readable, and difficult to misinterpret later.
+If your product has a clear concept of "my data", start with ownership.
+It is simple, readable, and hard to misinterpret later.

 Add Roles When Needed